rikedyp/DyalogTutorials/docs/development-environment/install.md

 ```

 ### Choose your APL keyboard
+With the increasing prevalence of Wayland, there are some known issues with typing on recent versions of Fedora and Ubuntu.

 By default, Dyalog uses the Meta ("Windows" <kbd>⊞ Win</kbd>) key for entering APL symbols on Linux.